 Assess Page Parse Times to isolate where your bottleneck is occurring.

 Use the MySQL slow query log feature to identify poorly-performing database queries.

 You may need to talk to your hosting company to enable this feature and to evaluate the logs generated.
 Set it with a low threshold so that you can see where the database is spending its time.

-Do you have any mods enabled that add their own tables?
+Do you have any plugins enabled that add their own tables?
 Maybe they’re poorly tuned tables.

 Or have you written any custom code or use any addons which run queries that attempt to join tables on unindexed database columns?

 In case you haven’t already considered this, make sure you’re not loading more than one copy of jQuery on your site.

 Many plugins come with their own copy of jquery.js or jquery-min.js (or some numbered version of the same pattern), and you shouldn’t be loading them all; only load one, and that should be the latest version.